UKHomeOffice/keycloak-theme-govuk/README.md

     6. Enter your username (**admin**) in the text field, and submit the form.

-    7. Visit MailDev, at <http://localhost:8081>.
+    7. Visit [MailDev](http://localhost:8081).
 You should see a reset password e-mail from Keycloak.

         <img alt="" src="docs/images/maildev.png" width="512" height="338">